oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 [singletons](#Singleton) or single-valued [navigation properties](#NavigationProperty) MUST have a key defined.

-An entity type (whether or not it is marked as abstract) MAY define a key only if it doesn't inherit one.

 An entity type's key refers to the set of properties whose values uniquely identify an instance of the entity type within an entity set.
 The key MUST consist of at least one property.